This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 Facebook doesn't want their users to know that YOU know so much about users so if you do it, they will disapprove your Facebook ads.
 Too many rejected ads lead to an ad account ban.

-Here's 3 tricks to transform your ad copy without referencing personal attribute:
+Here are 3 tricks to transform your ad copy without referencing personal attributes:

 1. Avoid Using Words like "You" and "Other"